dataesr/teds/doc_network/teds.md

 ![ Part of IPCC publications for each working groups](./images/teds_ipcc_wg_ens_part.png) _Part of IPCC publications for each working groups._

-French publications are more concentrated than those from other countries on theoretical sciences (a): nearly 13% of the publications in WG1 have a French contribution.
-As well as on documenting the impacts and risks related to ecosystems such as coral reefs, forests, and deserts (cross chapters from the second working group, the (c) image in _Part of IPCC publications for each working groups_).
+French publications are more focused on theoretical sciences (a) than those from other countries: nearly 13% of the publications in WG1 have a French contribution.
+We can see the same trend for the publications that relate the impacts and risks related to ecosystems such as coral reefs, forests, and deserts (cross chapters from the second working group, the (c) image in _Part of IPCC publications for each working groups_).

 ![Part of IPCC publications for five countries](./images/teds_ipcc_5countries_interfaces.png) _Part of IPCC publications for five countries._